 The Lord’s Supper is a memorial of our Savior’s death by which he atoned for all our sins.
 Those who have accepted Jesus Christ as their personal Savior participate in this service.
 Church members usually participate in the Lord’s Supper service with their congregation.
 When this is not possible, it may be observed privately or in small groups.

-Our Lord’s Supper service may be held on Maundy Thursday (the Thursday evening before Easter), in the evening beginning the 14th day of the Hebrew month Nisan, or on other dates.
+Our Lord’s Supper service may be held on any day of the week or year.
 Many of our congregations observe the Lord’s Supper during the regular weekly worship services.

 Prior to an in-home service, you will want to have a small amount of bread (either leavened or unleavened) and a small glass with about a tablespoon of wine or grape juice for each person who will participate.
-If it is desired and if two or more are participating, also have a basin with clean water and towels for a foot-washing ceremony (see article on footwashing).
+If wheat and grape products are unavailable, you may use other food and drink.
+Jesus used what was readily available in his culture.

 This is a sober, yet joyful, occasion, because we are reflecting on the suffering and death of Jesus Christ, who gave his life to reconcile us to God.
 The Lord’s Supper is for those who place their faith in Jesus Christ as Savior and Lord.

 The service may begin with prayer.
-While the occasion is a sober one, it is also most encouraging and joyful, because it reveals God’s unbounded love for his people.
-We are given this reminder of the glorious victory over sin and death that is ours because of the sacrifice of the Son of God.
+While the occasion is serious, it is also encouraging and joyful, because it pictures God’s unbounded love for his people.
+He gave us this reminder of the glorious victory over sin and death that is ours because of the sacrifice of the Son of God.
 Those who participate in the service are expressing their faith in Christ’s death in their behalf and participating in the body and blood of our Savior (1 Corinthians 10:16).

 Participants may wish to read 1 Corinthians 11:23-30 and John 6:32-58.
 The eating and drinking of the symbols of Jesus’ body and blood are directly associated with eternal life.